-Based on the results of the valuation, the Interim Funding Policy, and the Retirement Benefits Enhancement Agreement, the required County contribution rate will decrease for the fiscal year beginning in 2008 to a rate of 12.08% of pay.
+Based on the results of the valuation, the required County contribution rate will increase for the fiscal year beginning in 2010 to a rate of 14.22% of pay.
 A historical perspective of the County contribution rates is shown in the following graph.